 I always try to share my Norway itineraries, as personally I get so much inspiration from other people’s itineraries when I’m planning a trip.
 And I put a lot of thought into this one, as this was Sher and Sam’s first visit to Norway, so I wanted them to experience a good variety of places.
 I also really wanted them to fall in love with Norway so that they would visit me again.
 And I think I achieved that?
 I mean, I really hope so.

 First of all, I wanted to include a big city.
-While a lot of people start their Norway trips in Oslo or Bergen, I personally prefer Trondheim, plus that way we could focus more on the northern half of the country, which is my favorite area – and the best area to visit in the winter when there’s a chance of seeing northern lights.
+While a lot of people start their Norway trips in Oslo or Bergen, I personally prefer Trondheim, plus that way we could focus more on the northern half of the country, which is my favorite area as the landscape is the most dramatic and there’s the midnight sun in the summer and northern lights in the winter.

 They then really wanted to see Lofoten, because Instagram, which made for a good end point because it’s far north enough for good chances of seeing the northern lights.